LozenChen/TAS-Helper/README.md

 - Better custom info. (not necessary due to the latest EvalLua command)

+- Push on XMinty's AutoWatch PR on CelesteTAS, to support more entities (e.g. for an entity with a re-awake timer, watch the timer if it's not zero).

 - Auto completion in Celeste Studio (when using something like "set invincible true"), and some other gadgets for Studio.

+- Order of operations visualizer (probably as an individual mod), allows you to insert breakpoints in gameloops, so to observe sub-frame phenomenon.

 # Known issues: